-Graph databases also offer ease-of-use day-to-day and future-proof an enterprise architecture program, allowing EAs to restructure and update data and to adopt and adjust frameworks.
+Graph databases also offer ease-of-use day-to-day and future-proof an enterprise architecture program, allowing EAs to adapt and update data structures and frameworks.

-Other EA tool vendors have traditionally used relational databases, but as the demands of users increase and new analysis techniques emerge the restrictions of relational databases are becoming an increasing source of frustration for many organizations.
+Other EA tool vendors have traditionally used relational databases, but as the demands of users increase and new analysis techniques emerge the restrictions of relational databases are becoming a source of frustration for many organizations.

 What is a graph database?